-First, select the resource whose data this table should show.
+Then, give your card list a name.
 The name you pick will be displayed on the card list (at top).

 Optionally, you can name each card to give it a label.
 You'll want to use a variable related to each card (a name, primary key, or email address are commonly used).
 Click "Insert a variable", choose your card list component, and then the variable you want to use.

 Here, you can add, hide, remove and rearrange fields that are displayed in each card within this component.
 Click a field to edit the display of these fields to add icons and pillboxes to your card list component.